 Turning off the social media accounts:

-But prioritize studies in the studying hours of your plan.
+But prioritise studies in the studying hours of your plan.

 Get to what’s on this semester’s stake: